LF-digitala-kanaler/LFDS/content/components/web/button-and-links/shortcut.md

       ```

-      ### Navigational shortcuts
+      ## Navigational shortcuts

-      The navigational shortcut is somewhat bigger than its variations, and always white.
+      The navigational shortcut is somewhat bigger than alerting and it's always white.
 Note that in all variations of the `.shortcut` the text is always bold.

-      There is a couple of different variations of navigational shortcut included in LFUI.
+      There is two  different variations of navigational shortcut included in LFUI.

-      ##### One-lined shortcut
+      ### One-lined shortcut

       This is the default navigational shortcut.